alevani/ant_war_simulation/README.md

 short paragraph explaining what an ants alone can do (not a whole lot)

+**source ytb 2**

+Scout find food and mark the way (also here https://www.youtube.com/watch?v=NJ3pLY819hA&ab_channel=TerraMater)

+for surface extension, they send scout, once scout from each colonies encounter they rush to their nest and ring the alarm.

 #### Collective

 I think an important ascpect is that all the behaviour won't be findable as "algorithms" just because they are not.
 For instance, they way ants breed or such is not a algorithm.
 So I will have to learn how they do it and create my own algorithm.
 That's gonna be a nice output.